-To repair a hernia, surgery -- usually using mesh implants -- is required, but mesh implants have caused injuries, and when they do, patients can file a lawsuit for compensation.
+To repair a hernia, surgery -- usually using mesh implants -- is required.
+But mesh implants have caused injuries, and when they do, patients can file a lawsuit over the failed hernia mesh surgery.

 Hernias occur when the muscle weakens or tears, sometimes an organ or other tissue can push through the muscle.
 This condition -- known as a hernia -- is noticeable as a bulge or lump in your belly or groin and can be painful.
 There are a number of different types of hernias based on location and cause.
 Below is a summary of the same.

 - 1. What are the most common types of hernias?

 - 1.1 Groin Hernias